Sancoraa/Bash-steam-proton-ge-installer/README.md

 ## Contributing

 You can fork the repo and create a pull request if you want to make any enhancements or simply to update the scripts.
 Any contributions are **greatly appreciated**.

+## License

+Distributed under the GNU GPLv3.
+See `LICENSE.txt` for more information.